-Parents will be able to open an online account, which they can use to pay for childcare from a registered provider.
+Parents of the youngest children can now open an online account, which they can use to pay for childcare from a registered provider.

 For every £8 a parent pays in, the government will pay in an extra £2.
 Parents can receive up to £2,000 per child, per year, towards their childcare costs, or £4,000 for disabled children.

-The scheme will be available for children up to the age of 12, or 17 for children with disabilities.
+The scheme will be available for children under the age of 12, or under 17 for children with disabilities.

 Tax-Free Childcare scheme launch to parents

 Tax-Free Childcare will be introduced on 21 April 2017 and will then be gradually rolled out over 2017, with parents of children aged under four (on 31 August), and parents of disabled children (aged under 17) able to enter the scheme first.

 Parents will be able to apply for all their children at the same time, when their youngest child becomes eligible.
 All eligible parents will be able to join the scheme by the end of 2017.